 - Microsoft Phone System Add-On (with E1, E3)

-- Session Border Controllers (SBCs) from approved Microsoft SBC vendor list
+- Session Border Controllers (SBCs) from an approved Microsoft SBC vendor list

 - SIP trunks from your telecom/voice provider